peternguyen74/a/README.md

 - 👋 Hi, I’m @tuandungo19
 - 👀 I’m interested in working in a medium team as an energetic member.
-- 🌱 I’m currently learning Computer Science at Hanoi University of Science and Technology.
+- 🌱 I’m currently learning Computer Science at Hanoi University of Science and Technology - Vietnam
 - 💞️ I’m looking to collaborate on Python and C++.
 - 📫 How to reach me https://www.facebook.com/tuandung2789/